 A recently published prospective study found that a diet with a high omega 3:6 ratio intake, and thus low in omega 6, was associated with a higher risk of glaucoma.
 However, more studies are needed in order to determine whether recommending a diet with a lower omega 3:6 ratio is justified, especially since both omega-3 fatty acids and omega-6 fatty acids are important for heart health and other diseases.
 Omega-3 fatty acids are typically found in vegetable oils, green vegetables such as kale, and fatty fish such as salmon.
 Omega-6 fatty acids are found in many types of vegetable oils and can help lower LDL cholesterol.
 Thus, at this juncture, it would not be recommended to modify your omega-3 and omega-6 consumption since both have been shown to be associated with many health benefits.

 Another common question is whether there are any supplements that can be taken to reduce the risk of glaucoma or to treat glaucoma.
 Currently, there is no convincing data that supplementation can help in preventing or treating glaucoma.
-Due to the fact that supplements are made by many different suppliers and there is no legal or regulatory standardization in the United States, and that they can be expensive, I usually advise patients not to take additional “eye” supplements other than a standard multivitamin.
+Due to the fact that supplements are made by many different suppliers and there is no legal or regulatory standardization in the United States, and that they can be expensive, I usually advise patients not to take additional “eye” supplements other than a standard multivitamin, which was demonstrated by a randomized controlled trial.